 Since 1996, our Board Certified trial lawyers have been fighting for Tampa boating accident victims like you – and we’ve millions on their behalves.
-Reach out to our office today to speak with a member of our team about your case.
-Your first consultation is free so call now at (813) 491-8790.
+Our lawyers handle all types of cases, including Tampa brain injuries, catastrophic injuries, cruise ship accidents, maritime accidents, wrongful death claims, and more.

 How Roman Austin Personal Injury Lawyers Can Help After a Boating Accident in Tampa, FL